veeraTommila/Arduino-Nano-IoT-33-and-MetroM4-projects/README.md

 [Harjoitus6](https://github.com/veeraTommila/Arduino-Nano-IoT-33-and-MetroM4-projects/tree/main/METROM4BOOT/Harjoitukset/Harjoitus6)

-This task focuses on the calculation of average values.
+This task focuses on the calculation of the average values of a distance.
 The distance is measured with VL53LOX sensor.
 For each distance value to be printed, the average of ten previous values ​​is always calculated.